WongTim/OpenAI-Full-Stack/README.md

 - User Feedback: Rate the usefulness of the AI's answers and provide feedback.

 ## To run the program
-Paste this command into the command prompt streamlit run titanic.py
+Paste this command into the command prompt:
+"streamlit run titanic.py"

 The app will open in your browser.
 You can:
 - Upload CSV or Excel files.